-The depot is part of the Harpers Ferry National Historic Park, which explores the rich history of this community located at the confluence of the Shenandoah and Potomac rivers.
+The depot is part of the Harpers Ferry National Historical Park, which explores the rich history of this community located at the confluence of the Shenandoah and Potomac rivers.

 - Facility Ownership: National Park Service